discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 ## Basic arguments

-We'll be tackling 2 things at once here.
+We'll be tackling two things at once here.
 Things will be explained along the way, so don't worry if you don't understand immediately.

 Go to your main bot file and find the `client.on('message', ...)` bit.
 Add the following block of code at the top of this event listeners callback function (the part we replaced with `...` here).